 How it Works

-Any item not covered will be put at the start of the Agenda for the next meeting.
-The House Tutor Representatives who attended the meeting will report everything discussed to you.
+Any item not covered will be put at the start of the agenda for the next meeting.
+The House Tutor reps who attended the meeting will report everything discussed to you.
 Minutes will also be published and placed on the School Council noticeboard and in the Student Bulletin.
 There is also the opportunity for the School Council Chairperson to report back to you via a Year Assembly.

 What it can do for you